woct0rdho/triton-windows/README.md

 MSVC and Windows SDK are required, because Triton compiles Python functions on your computer.
 * You can install them in Visual Studio
-    * **Recommended:** If you don't want to install the whole Visual Studio, you can just use Visual Studio Build Tools [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads)
+    * If you don't want to install the whole Visual Studio, you can just install [Visual Studio Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe)
-    * Feeling Adventurous: If you don't want any MS boilerplate, you may try [PortableBuildTools](https://github.com/Data-Oriented-House/PortableBuildTools)
-    (see troubleshooting below)
 * Visual Studio >= 2017 is supported
 * Choose the latest version of MSVC and Windows SDK from the list